 Be Careful: You’re Not Salesforce.com

-Given the impact of providing annual plans on your recurring revenue and SaaS metrics, you may be tempted to only offer that option.
+Given the impact of providing an annual plan on your recurring revenue and SaaS metrics, you may be tempted to only offer that option.
 After all, Salesforce, one of the most successful SaaS companies of all time, shows you monthly prices but forces you to pay annually.

 Salesforce: Annual Billing (displayed monthly)